Sean E. Ward (D) (C) (I)

 Prior Committee Assignments: Public Safety (Chair) and Civic Center (Chair)

 As the former long-time chair of the Civic Center Committee, Sean was active in promoting the Civic Center.
 During his 10 years as committee chair, annual operating income exceeded $1 million for seven consecutive years, once topping $2 million; the arena signed a 10-year naming rights contract with Pepsi Bottling Group guaranteeing $3.6 million in revenues and another $2 million in promotional spending; corporate suites were fully occupied; extensive renovations were completed, and the arena attracted the highest-caliber entertainers and musical events for patrons of all ages.
-The arena also became home base for the Siena College men's basketball team and secured long-term contracts with the Albany Conquest of the Arena Football League and the Albany River Rats of the American Hockey League.
+The arena also became home base for the Siena College men's basketball team and secured long-term contracts with the Albany Conquest of the Arena Football League and the Albany River Rats (now the Devils) of the American Hockey League.

 Active in organizations devoted to youth activities, Sean was head coach of the Heatly High School girls varsity basketball team and the Heatly boys varsity baseball and soccer teams.
 He also has coached soccer in the Watervliet Youth Soccer Program, and coached Academy Of The Holy Names, St. Basil's and Youth of Green Island (YOGI) CYO basketball, Green Island Little League, Spring and Devilcats youth baseball, and St. Brigid's girls softball.
 He was an active participant of the Albany Sports Foundation and Project CARE, a program devoted to helping youth avoid alcohol and drugs.